Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 7. Conclusions

 First, we proposed a higher-photon correlation measurement method to confirm whether or not a laser is described by the Ginzburg-Landau (GL) theory.
 This technique allows the comparison of measured photon statistics with the GL theory without a photon (intensity) distribution function.
 Furthermore, in terms of experiments, this method has a great advantage in that the higher photon correlation functions are independent of quantum efficiencies.

 Second, for low-$\beta$ lasers, we investigated the applicability of the GL theory for lasers with various photon and carrier lifetime ratios.
 When the photon lifetime is much longer than the carrier lifetime (class-A lasers), the photon statistics are described by the GL theory, which is easily understood in terms of conventional adiabatic elimination.
 Meanwhile, when the photon lifetime is much shorter than the carrier lifetime (class-B lasers), the photon statistics cannot be described by the GL theory.
 The surprise is the intermediate region.
 We found that even when the photon and carrier lifetimes are the same, the photon statistics are fully described by the GL theory.
-To interpret these results, by using the center manifold reduction theory, which is an extension of adiabatic elimination, we showed that the GL theory is applicable even if the photon lifetime is equal to or longer than the carrier lifetime.
+To interpret these results, using the center manifold reduction theory, which is an extension of adiabatic elimination, we showed that the GL theory is applicable even if the photon lifetime is equal to or longer than the carrier lifetime.
+In fact, the fundamental origin of the failure of the GL theory was found to be the photon-carrier relaxation oscillation.
 Thus, the applicability of the GL theory of lasers is broader than conventionally imagined.
 The implication of this conclusion reaches beyond theoretical interest and is important for laser design.